boazbk/tcs/lec_03_computation.md

 foo_{1,1}  := 0
 foo_{1,2}  := 0
 ~~~~

+which can then in turn be mapped to standard NAND code using a one-to-one embedding $pair: \N \times \N \rightarrow \N$ as above.

 ^[TODO: possibly add an exercise using this with the alphabet including `[`,`]`,`,` to encode lists.]